 The Company has a program to repurchase its common stock in the open market or in privately negotiated transactions.
 The program has no expiration date but may be terminated at any time at the Board of Directors' discretion.
 Repurchases may be made either from the Company's cash reserves or from other available sources.
-As of December 31, 2017, the Company had \$31.7 million remaining under the program for repurchases of its common stock.
-The Company repurchased 5,882 shares for an aggregate cost of \$0.2 million during the three months ended March 31, 2018.
+As of June 30, 2018 and December 31, 2017, the Company had \$31.5 million and \$31.7 million, respectively, remaining under the program for repurchases of its common stock.
+The Company did not make share repurchases during the three months ended June 30, 2018.